piyushjo/demo-quiz-app/README.md

 Mobile Center Analytics SDK is integrated to understand the MAU/WAU/DAU, top devices etc. The app is also instrumented with custom events to answer the two fundamental questions:

-1) How many customers are clicking on the 'Automobiles' category and hence interested in seeing it in the game.
+1) How many customers are clicking on the 'Automobiles' category and hence interested in seeing it in the game?

-2) Which logo do customers find most difficult by tracking the number of incorrect answers reported for each logo in a gaming session.
+2) Which logo do customers find most difficult by tracking the number of incorrect answers reported for each logo in a gaming session?

 ### Crashes